Free Tech Classes

 To read all of front page news find your Shannon County Current Wave in local businesses or go here and subscribe!

 All content is exclusively

 The Shannon County Health Center has flu shots available and will be holding clinics every Monday at the Eminence office starting at 8 AM.
 Bring insurance card and wear a short-sleeved shirt.

 Webmaster: WebDocs email with any questions or to report bad links

-Established in 1874, the Shannon County Current Wave is dedicated to providing news information, advertising, legal notices and public forum to the residents of Shannon County and Summersville, as well as to the betterment of all communities and rural areas we serve.
-Your readership and patronage make possible the continuation of that.
+Established in 1874, ' Shannon County Current Wave is dedicated to providing news information, advertising, legal notices and public forum to ' residents of Shannon County and Summersville, as well as to ' betterment of all communities and rural areas we serve.
+Your readership and patronage make possible ' continuation of that.